Condensed overview of Cancer

 produce abnormal types and amounts of proteins that can lead to abnormal behavior of the

-cell.
-Instead of resting, the cell may continue
+...
+Instead of resting, the cells may continue

-dividing; instead of dying the cell stays alive.
+dividing; instead of dying the cells stay alive.
+Mutations may

 Cell division, being a highly complex process, is prone to mistakes.
-Mistakes may not be "picked up" or may often be inconsequential ... a
+Mistakes may not be "picked up" or may often be inconsequential.

-The defective, atypical cell will not necessarily lead to a cancer, however ... additional errors
+The defective or atypical cell will not necessarily lead to a cancer, however ... additional errors

 must occur.
-Before it's a cancer the cell divides, and passes on the defects
+Before it becomes a cancer the parent cell divides

-that have malignant potential.
-Additional "hits" on the atypical cell may result from chemical
+that have malignant potential to the children cells.
+Additional "hits" on the atypical cells may result from chemical

 exposures, viral infections, oxidation, random errors ...